 Oriented and trained 15 new nurses to achieve professional expertise.

-Improved students’ score in English by 46 percent.
+Improved students’ scores in English by 46%.

 Elevated 3 students considered poor and won the best teacher award.

 Managed a $500,000 budget, reducing the total costs by 20% in one year.